 Over the last few years Electrical Safety (UK) have carried out many arc flash studies for Industrial and Commercial clients.
 On initial contact with the client one of the common themes that emerges is that the client often perceives their arc flash risk at high voltage HV (above 1000Vac) to be bigger than the risk at low voltage LV (below 1000Vac).
 From my experience of carrying out arc flash studies I have always advised the client, that in my opinion, the arc flash risk is higher at low voltage.

-This article looks at whether the data from a sample of some of our arc flash studies shows this to be
+This article looks at whether the data from a sample of some of our arc flash studies show this to be the case.

 Where did I draw the line?